Symbol1/Symbol1.github.io/oriclip/README.md

 ![120 clips forming 60 I-edges forming snub cube](I120snub.jpg)
 ↑ # Clips = 120
 ↑ base = [snub cube]
+↑ Vertex config = 3.3.3.3.4
 ↑ Symmetry = cube's rotations = $S_4$ of order 24
 ↑ (Dual = pentagonal icositetrahedron)

 ## Wiki

-For a systematic introduction of polyhedra, checkout [Platonic solid] and [Archimedean solid] and the references therein.
+For a systematic introduction of polyhedra, checkout [Platonic solid] and [Archimedean solid] and its dual [Catalan solid] and the references therein.

 For more on symmetry groups, see
 [Polyhedral group](https://enwp.org/Polyhedral_group) and the references therein.